A monotonicity formula for minimal connections: Introduction

 \begin{corollary}[Corollary \ref{cor:vanish G2dDT}] Let $(L, h) \to \rl^7$ be a (necessarily trivial) smooth complex Hermitian line bundle over $\rl^7$ with the standard $G_2$-structure inducing the standard flat metric $g_0$.
 If $\n$ is a $G_2$-dDT connection satisfying

 for some $p \in \rl^7$, then $\n$ is flat.

 In particular, if $\n$ is a $G_2$-dDT connection and $ \int_{\rl^7} (v(\n)-1) \vol_{g_0} < \infty, $ then $\n$ is flat. \end{corollary}

 \begin{remark} In Theorems \ref{mainthm 1} and \ref{mainthm dDT}, we state that a function of the form $\frac{e^{a \rho^2}}{\rho^\kappa} \int_{B_\rho (p)} \widetilde v_g (\beta) \vol_g $ is non-decreasing for some $\kappa \geq 1$.
 We are not sure whether the $\kappa$ is optimal or not.
 That is, it might be possible that we can show the monotonicity for a larger $\kappa$ and such a stronger statement might be required for the bubbling analysis.
 We have no idea about these now.
+The reasons why it is difficult to determine which $\kappa$ is optimal include the following: (a) As stated below Theorem \ref{mainthm 1}, the symbol of $\Delta_\beta$ gives a quadratic form with trace $\tr (G_\beta^{-1})$, which is nonconstant in general.
+This causes a problem in the choice of $\kappa$ so that $\kappa$ cannot be taken very large.
+The symbol of the Hodge Laplacian used in the Yang--Mills case gives a quadratic form with constant trace, so $\kappa$ can be taken sufficiently large. (b) In the Yang--Mills case, $\kappa$ is taken so that the radius-normalized Yang--Mills functional is scaling invariant (cf. \cite[Remark 3.31]{fadel2019gauge} or \cite[Remark 3.25]{fadel2016blow}).
+We cannot find such a canonical scaling invariance for $V_g$ or $V^0_g$. (c) In the minimal submanifold case, $\kappa$ is the dimension of a submanifold (cf. \cite[Propositions 1.12 and 1.15]{colding2011minimal}).
+As stated at the beginning of the introduction, $V$ corresponds to the volume functional for submanifolds via the real Fourier--Mukai transform.
+However, the information of the dimension of submanifolds is lost via the real Fourier--Mukai transform.

-Next, we will have to prove the $\varepsilon$-regularity theorem for the compactness theorem, but there are some problems.
+Next, we would like to prove the $\varepsilon$-regularity theorem for the compactness theorem, but there are some problems.
 In the Yang--Mills case, the mean value inequality for the Hodge Laplacian is used to prove the $\varepsilon$-regularity theorem.
 See \cite{tian2000gauge} or \cites{fadel2019gauge, fadel2016blow}.
-We will have to use the Laplacian-like operator $\Delta_\beta$ defined in \eqref{eq:lapb} instead of the Hodge Laplacian.
-However, the eigenvalues of the symbol of $\Delta_\beta$ are not uniformly bounded from below, so we will not be able to use the mean value inequality for $\Delta_\beta$ as in \cite[Theorem 9.20]{gilbarg2001elliptic} to estimate the value of a point by the uniform constant multiple of an integral.
+We will have to use $\Delta_\beta$ instead of the Hodge Laplacian.
+However, the eigenvalues of the quadratic form given by the symbol of $\Delta_\beta$ are not uniformly bounded from below, so we will not be able to use the mean value inequality for $\Delta_\beta$ as in \cite[Theorem 9.20]{gilbarg2001elliptic} to estimate the value of a point by the uniform constant multiple of an integral.

 There is a mean value inequality in the minimal submanifold case.
 The eigenvalues will not be uniformly bounded in this case, but the Lebesgue differentiation theorem is used in the proof.
 See for example \cite[Proposition 1.15 and Corollary 1.16]{colding2011minimal}.
 For the application of the Lebesgue differentiation theorem, we will have to show the monotonicity for $\kappa=n= \dim X$, which seems to be difficult to prove.
 Corollary \ref{cor:mono vol sh} gives a condition for this about the volume functional, but $\beta=0$ must be satisfied to obtain the monotonicity for $\kappa=n$.
 We will need to solve these problems somehow to obtain the $\varepsilon$-regularity theorem. \end{remark}